Orchestra Sinfonica di Milano - Persone

 © photo Gregory Massat

-An avid enthusiast of the music of Wagner, Marko has also conducted the Ring Cycle at both the Royal Swedish Opera and Teatro Saõ Carlos in Lisbon, as well as productions of Parsifal, Die Walküre, and Götterdämmerung at the Opéra National du Rhin.
+An avid enthusiast of the music of Wagner, Letonja has also conducted the Ring Cycle at both the Royal Swedish Opera and Teatro Saõ Carlos in Lisbon, as well as productions of Parsifal, Die Walküre, and Götterdämmerung at the Opéra National du Rhin.

-Previously, Marko has also conducted at the Vienna State Opera (Queen of Spades and Tales of Hoffman), the Grand Théâtre of Geneva (among others Medea and Manon), the Teatro dell'Opera in Rome (Roméo et Juliette), the Semperoper in Dresden (Nabucco), Teatro alla Scala in Milan (Il dissoluto assolto by José Samarago in combination with Hindemith's Sancta Susanna; The Makropulos Case as well as Tales of Hoffman), the Staatsoper Berlin (Madama Butterfly), the Deutsche Oper Berlin (La Traviata), the Opéra National du Rhin (Walküre, Götterdämmerung, Der Fliegender Holländer, The Makropulos Case, Queen of Spades), and at the Teatro Lirico in Cagliari (Cavalleria Rusticana, I Pagliacci, and Der Fliegende Holländer).
+Previously, Letonja has also conducted at the Vienna State Opera (Queen of Spades and Tales of Hoffman), the Grand Théâtre of Geneva (among others Medea and Manon), the Teatro dell’Opera in Rome (Roméo et Juliette), the Semperoper in Dresden (Nabucco), Teatro alla Scala in Milan (Il dissoluto assolto by José Samarago in combination with Hindemith’s Sancta Susanna; The Makropulos Case as well as Tales of Hoffman), the Staatsoper Berlin (Madama Butterfly), the Deutsche Oper Berlin (La Traviata), the Opéra National du Rhin (Walküre, Götterdämmerung, Der Fliegende Holländer, The Makropulos Case, Queen of Spades), and at the Teatro Lirico in Cagliari (Cavalleria Rusticana, I Pagliacci, and Der Fliegende Holländer).

 Marko Letonja began his studies as a pianist and conductor at the Music Academy of Ljubljana and graduated as a student of Otmar Suitner at the Academy of Music and Theatre in Vienna in 1989.
 Only two years later he became Music Director of the Slovenian Philharmonic Orchestra in Ljubljana, which he conducted until 2003.

 Vuoi restare aggiornato sulle nostre attività?
-Iscriviti alla newsletter!

 @ sinfonicami